ceilfors/notes/notes/Chunking_should_be_borrowed_from_experts.md

 Without an expert knowledge, I wouldn't have discovered this chunk.

-Some chunks, such as "error rates", can be detrimental depending on the [[Practice\/Perform duality]]. [[Measuring error rates may reduce performance]].
+Some chunks, such as "error rates", can be detrimental depending on the [[Practice-Perform duality]]. [[Measuring error rates may reduce performance]].

 <!-- #evergreen -->